Understanding Carbon Credits

 • Likely commits the buyer to a long-term purchase agreement

-One option for buyers is to invest in an offset project in return for rights to (some portion of) the carbon offset credits the project is able to generate.
+One option for buyers is to invest in a crediting project in return for rights to (some portion of) the carbon credits the project is able to generate.
 Getting involved during project development and registration allows for deep project engagement and a fuller understanding of a project’s strengths and weaknesses.
-It can also give buyers access to offset credits at a lower cost than purchasing them through third parties.
+It can also give buyers access to carbon credits at a lower cost than purchasing them through third parties.

 Pros:

-• Allows “at cost” access to offset credits, hedging against future price increases
+• Allows “at cost” access to carbon credits, hedging against future price increases

 • Allows deep engagement with project and understanding of / influence over quality characteristics